BIDA Bylaws

 5. Membership meetings will be run by Feminist Process, with one of the Board members facilitating.
 If a proposal fails to reach a consensus, any member may request to take a vote on the proposal, which will pass only if two thirds of the membership approves.

-6. At the annual membership meeting, Officer and at-large Board member elections will be done by a silent, blind, vote.
-Members will be able to vote for up to seven people to join the Board, and the seven candidates with the most votes will become members of the Board.
-BIDA will use any method of vote-counting that its Board approves.
-Anyone may be nominated for any position at any time, subject to the nominee's approval, up to one week before the annual membership meeting, at which point nominations will close.
-The Board will decide by consensus which members will take which officer positions.
-All officer and Board terms shall be for one year, starting on May 1.
+6. At the annual membership meeting, elections will be conducted by silent, blind vote.
+Elected board members will serve two-year terms, with three seats up for election each year.
+Anyone may be nominated for any position at any time, subject to the nominee's approval, up to two weeks before the annual membership meeting, at which point nominations will close.
+Members will be able to vote for any number of candidates, and the three candidates with the most votes will be elected.
+The Board will decide by consensus which members will take which officer positions following each election.
+All terms shall begin on May 1.

 7. BIDA's annual membership meeting requires 2/3 of the BIDA board to be present but there will be no membership quorum requirement for the transaction of its business.

 8. If the annual meeting of the membership cannot happen on the announced date, it will be postponed until the next BIDA-sponsored event after the originally scheduled date.
-The term of the incoming board will run from the day after the election through the last day of April, and the term of the outgoing board will be extended until the term of the new board begins.
+The terms of Board members elected at that meeting will begin May 1 or the day following the election, whichever is later, and will continue until the end of their designated two-year term.
+The terms of the corresponding outgoing Board members will be extended until the new terms begin.

 2. Meetings of the Board